 In November 2017 the Australian Government announced a public inquiry into the banking industry.
 The inquiry will be conducted as a Banking Royal Commission and will have powers conferred upon it by the Royal Commissions Act 1902 (Cth) and utilise various similar powers under state level jurisdictions including, for example, under the Royal Commissions Act 1923 (NSW).
 Officially the inquiry is known as a Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.

-If you suspect that you will be called to attend a hearing under the Banking Royal Commission O’Brien Solicitors can represent you.
-We can discuss your concerns, assist you in your preparation of statements and also make approaches to the Royal Commission.
-Given the high publicity surrounding this inquiry, representation by lawyers from O’Brien Solicitors will ensure that you are aware and prepared for the processes ahead.
+We can discuss your concerns, assist you in your preparation of statements and also represent you in your liaison with the Royal Commission.
+Given the high publicity surrounding this inquiry, representation by lawyers from O’Brien Criminal and Civil Solicitors will ensure that you are aware and prepared for the processes ahead.

-Contact O’Brien Solicitors on 02 9261 4281 if you need representation at the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.
+Contact O’Brien Criminal and Civil Solicitors on 02 9261 4281 if you need representation at the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.